oskarrough/slaytheweb/README.md

 You will need `yarn` or `npm` installed on your computer.

-1. Run `yarn build` once.
-It downloads ESM dependencies into ./public/web_modules
-2. Run `yarn start` to start a local file server
+1. Run `yarn start` to start a local file server

 - The `public/game` folder contains the game engine
 - The `public/index.html` and `public/ui` is an example interface/website
 - The `tests` folder is filled with tests for the game

 The entire `public` folder can now be deployed to any static web server.
-It does not require any compilation, but you *do need* to run `npm build` at least once.
+It does not require any compilation, and dependencies are checked in to `public/web_modules`.

 ### Testing